fingerskier/todd/README.md

   * Menu system (top bar and context menus)
 * libsql/sqlite DB backend
   * optional Turso cloud sync
-* Google Gemini local models for LLM and embedding
+* Ollama-hosted Gemma local models for LLM and embedding

-## Local Gemini / Gemma models
+## Local Gemma models
 The app expects local-only model endpoints so that nothing leaves the device.
-The included service modules in `src/services/models` target [Ollama](https://ollama.com/) for both generation ("Gemini" via the Gemma 2 instruction models) and embeddings.
+The included service modules in `src/services/models` target [Ollama](https://ollama.com/) for both generation (Gemma 2 instruction models) and embeddings.

 ### Install Ollama and pull the models
 1. Install Ollama for your platform from https://ollama.com/download and ensure the daemon is running (defaults to `http://127.0.0.1:11434`).